Real Cost of China Sourcing: Hidden Costs & Fees

 When the order arrives

-When your bags are delivered from China (which is likely the first time you see the actual product), what if they are defective?
-Say, the printing is misaligned or blurred your bags don’t close well?
+When your bags are delivered from an agency in China (which is likely the first time you see the actual product), what if they are defective?
+Say, the printing is misaligned or blurred your bags don't close well?
 Are you sure that you have adequate recourse with your Chinese supplier, even given that you are willing to wait through the new lead time and shipping lag?

 The Carepac commitment to in-house production